Rules & Regulations

-One overall winner per age session will be named, plus specific age winners.
-For example, in the Jr. Teen age division, one overall winner will be named (more depending on number of contestants) plus a 7th grade queen and court, 8th grade queen and court, and 9th grade queen and court.
+One overall winner per age division will be named, plus specific grade divisions.
+For example, in the Jr. Teen age division, one overall winner will be named plus a 7th grade queen, 8th grade queen, and 9th grade queen.
 This applies to all age divisions.

 Miss contestants should in college or college age; should be single, born female, never married, and not be a mother.
-Contestants that are married on have a child may compete in the Ms. Division.
-Having children are being married puts a contestant at a different maturity level that a typical Miss contestant.
+Contestants that are married on have a child may compete in the Ms./Mrs Divisions.

 Contestants should serve as role models for their younger sister queens.
 For this reason, all contestants should be of excellent moral character.
 This includes but is not limited to Social Media accounts.

 We want queens that this title will mean something to and will represent during their reign, however; our winners are welcome to compete in other pageant systems as often as they want.
 We do not have a no compete clause.

 Contestants 0-3: Makeup is not allowed in these divisions.